fernnbr/fernnbr/README.md

 ### --- ⭐ ---
 ### Additionally, I'm a member at `Ifood AGI Club` and `Stanford Lemann Center Talent Network`,
-_working at the intersection of tech, inclusion and education_
+_working at the intersection of tech, inclusion and education.
+Before that, I was a `Harvard HBASS Mentee`_

 ### --- 🏛️ ---
 ### Oh, and I learned other stuff in tech through